Kotlin/kdoctor/README.md

   ➤ IDE doesn't suggest running all tests in file if it contains more than one class
     More details: https://youtrack.jetbrains.com/issue/KTIJ-22078
 Conclusion:
-  ✓ Your system is ready for Kotlin Multiplatform Mobile Development!
+  ✓ Your system is ready for Kotlin Multiplatform Development!
 ```

 ## Issue Tracker